 '''

-Console(config) #ip igmp snooping vlan 1 general-query-suppression
+Console(config)#ip igmp snooping vlan 1 general-guery-suppression

-Console(confiq)#
+Console(config)#

 '''

 immediate-leave

 ip igmp snooping vlan This command immediately deletes a member port of a multicast service if a leave packet is received at that port and immediate-leave is enabled for the parent VLAN.
 Use the no form to restore the default.